andyjost/Sprite/docs/source/Preface.rst

 Programming, helping to develop the Fair Scheme, and much more.
 Without his patient effort, this work would not have been possible.
-Thanks also go to the many people who developed and supported PAKCS and KiCS2, but especially Michael Hanus for important bug fixes and improvements, and Bernd Brassel whose prior work deeply influenced my thinking.
+Thanks also go to the many people who developed and supported PAKCS and KiCS2, but especially Michael Hanus for his conscientious efforts to develop and thoroughly document Curry, and his many useful suggestions, bug fixes, and other improvements that affected my work.
+Thanks also to Bernd Brassel, whose prior work deeply informed my understanding.

 .. _Fair Scheme: https://web.cecs.pdx.edu/~antoy/homepage/publications/lopstr13/long.pdf